oliverius/logo/docs/part3.markdown

 }
 ```

-so we run the code, and we get this (which is wrong).
+we run the code, and we get this (which is wrong).
 Can you spot what's missing?

 ```javascript
 Current token: 0 - [object Token "repeat" - PRIMITIVE - {repeat}]